mozilla-bteam/bmo/docs/en/rst/administering/users.rst

   must be removed from any bugs upon which it is currently set before it can be destroyed.

+- *edittriageowners*:
+  This flag will allow a user to edit the triage owner values of components.

 - *editusers*:
   This flag allows a user to do what you're doing right now: edit other users.
 This will allow those with the right to do so to